-Here, we provide an update for the first two types of indicators, and note that updates on estimated catchability trends from stock assessment models are no longer available due to changes in the tropical tuna assessment modelling approaches.
-Details of these changes and the historic trends in catchability estimates can be found in the 2021 version of this paper (Vidal et al., 2021).
-An alternative catchability metric is now included in this paper Figure A5.
-Refinements of data inputs can influence results from previous years and we recommend that the 2024 paper supersede previous versions for this reason.
+Here, we provide an update for the first two types of indicators.
+Catchability trends from stock assessment models will be estimated in the new (2025) stock assessment.
+These were not included in the last several versions of this paper due to a change in the assessment model methodology, however, recent model development will allow the catchability coefficiants to be calculated.
+Details of historic trends in stock assessment catchability estimates can be found in the 2021 version of this paper (Vidal et al., 2021).
+An alternative catchability metric is included in this paper Figure A5.
+Refinements of data inputs can influence results from previous years and we recommend that the 2025 paper supersede previous versions for this reason.

 A key modification implemented since the 2022 effort creep paper was the change to the use of the Vessel Monitoring System (VMS) data for estimating 'fishing days'.
 This change was necessary due to the raised logbook estimates of fishing days becoming increasingly biased towards lower estimates of fishing days since around 2010.
-This bias appears related to increased misreporting of vessel activity codes, particularly the misreporting of searching activities as transit activities.
-Unlike transit activity, search activities are considered fishing effort and should contribute to fishing days, as they do under the VDS.
-The VMS fishing day estimates appear more consistent with the VDS days and are not subject to the bias towards lower recent values observed for the logbook fishing days.
+This bias appeared related to increased misreporting of vessel activity codes, particularly the misreporting of searching activities as transit activities.
+Unlike transit activity, search activities are considered fishing effort and should contribute to fishing days (effort), as they do under the VDS.
+The VMS fishing day estimates are more consistent with the VDS days and are not subject to the bias towards lower recent values observed for the logbook fishing days.
 VMS fishing days are hence applied in this analysis.
 Comparisons of vessel fishing days estimated from VMS data with those from logbooks and recorded under the VDS are included in Figure A1.

 SPC does not currently monitor vessel days in respect of the VDS management framework, nor does it receive information regarding claim adjustments based on fishing/non-fishing activities.
 Despite the intent of representing effort and catch in a way that reflects the influence of the VDS there will be some discrepancies between the indicators presented here relative to the VDS records of vessel days.
 The VMS data, perhaps not surprisingly, estimates higher fishing days than the VDS but the variation and trend are consistent, with exception of the earlier years of the VDS as this system was being implemented.
 Improvements to the calculation of fishing days from VMS data can be made using observer data for ground truthing to develop more sophisticated algorithms.
-This work is recommended, along with dedicated work to adjust the logbook database to account for the misreporting of activity codes.
+This work is planned, along with dedicated work to adjust the logbook database to account for the misreporting of activity codes.
+Progress has been limited in 2024 due to staff resources and turnover impacts on the SPC data management team.